 The following presents the Discriminant Analysis for the psychological factors influencing the choice of a car brand among the urban and rural groups of consumers.

 Table 3.
 Wilk's Lambda

-Table 5: Wilk 3 Lambua

-Test of Wilk's Chi- df Sig

-Function Lambda square

-1 0.3848 35.94 4 0.000
+Test of Function Wilk's Lambda Chi-square df Sig 1 0.3848 35.94 4 0.000 of freedom.
+This is significant beyond the 0.05 level of significance.

 Source: SPSS Output File